keithfancher/anki-robo/extractor-details.md

 ### Additional notes

+For best results, search using the most specific form of a given term.
+(For example, search for "馬鹿な" rather than "ばかな".)
+Japanese is packed with homonyms!

 The extractor adds a tag for a term's JLPT level and the `common` tag if it's a common word.